Exploring Team Agility with ScrumHere are some useful resources for those who have adopted Scrum:

 The best way to teach this is with a several month long program that coaches the Scrum Master in their own work environment.
 They should be provided some deep Scrum learning each week along with some one-on-one coaching with an experienced Scrum Master.
 In this way they’ll learn by doing.

 Why Scrum team training should include the Product Owners

 We also believe Product Owners should be in team Scrum training as well.
 This helps teach these two roles how to work better together.
 Much of the work done in the Scrum involves developers and product owners working together.
 Product Owners define the “what” with the team deciding on the “how.”
-Since teams also validate what’s built the product owner and development team represent the customer, development and testing – the Triad of Acceptance Test-Driven Development (another name for Behavior Driven Development – BDD).
+Since teams also validate what’s built the product owner and development team represent the customer, development and testing: the Triad of Acceptance Test-Driven Development (which is another name for Behavior-Driven Development).

 How a minor change to the Scrum Guide makes Scrum much more effective

 “Scrum’s roles, events, artifacts, and rules are immutable and although implementing only parts of Scrum is possible, the result is not Scrum.”